-Slide 20: Self-Assessment Worksheet (continued)
+Slide 20: Self-Assessment Worksheet (cont.)

-The Self-Assessment Worksheet is designed to help nursing home staff review how they:
+The Self-Assessment worksheet is designed to help nursing home staff review how they:

 - Screen for risks;

 - Mitigate risk;

 - Prioritize residents who may need changes to care plans;

 - Discuss care changes that are needed; and

-- Investigate root causes when a fall occursThe questions in each Self-Assessment are tailored to the On-Time adverse event being addressed.
+- Investigate root causes when an adverse event occurs.